A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Introduction

-Additionally, the set existence axioms required to prove Besicovitch's theorem are not obvious from the structure of the original argument.
-If $F$ represents the original closed subset, then the witnessing subset $E$ is defined as the infinite intersection of nested decreasing closed subsets $\{E_k\}_{k \in \omega}$.
+The main motivation for this paper is to study the set existence axioms required to prove Besicovitch's theorem.
+Besicovitch's original argument indicates a rather high complexity.
+If $F$ represents the original closed subset, then the witnessing subset $E$ is defined as the infinite intersection of nested, decreasing closed subsets $\{E_k\}_{k \in \omega}$.
 By the properties of the $s$-dimensional Hausdorff $\delta$-measure on compact sets, one can verify that $E_0$ has an arithmetic definition from $F$, and each subsequent $E_{k+1}$ can be defined similarly from $E_k$.
-Thus, while the existence of each set $E_k$ in the approximating sequence is provable in $\text{ACA}_0$, the same may not be true for the infinite intersection $E = \bigcap_{k \in \omega}E_k$.
+Thus, while the existence of each set $E_k$ in the approximating sequence is provable in $\ACA_0$, the same may not be true for the infinite intersection $E = \bigcap_{k \in \omega}E_k$.

-In this paper, we were able to impose a topology on the space of closed subsets of our given set $F$, and relate the Hausdorff $\delta$-measures of these sets to certain open and closed sets within this topology.
-By exploiting this topological structure, we could use a variant of the Baire Category Theorem to significantly decrease the arithmetic complexity of the final witnessing subset $E$.
-This brings us to the following main theorem:
+We impose a topology on the space of closed subsets of our given set $F$, and relate the Hausdorff $\delta$-measures of these sets to certain open and closed sets within this topology.
+By exploiting this topological structure, we use a variant of the Baire Category Theorem to significantly decrease the arithmetic complexity of the final witnessing subset $E$, yielding the following theorem:

-\begin{theorem} In Cantor space $2^{\omega}$, Besicovitch's Theorem is provable in $\text{ACA}_0$. \end{theorem}
+\begin{theorem*} In Cantor space $2^{\mathbb{N}}$, Besicovitch's Theorem is provable in $\ACA_0$. \end{theorem*}

-In fact, from a computability standpoint, Besicovitch's Theorem only requires a small amount of $\text{ACA}_0$'s full power, in the following sense: